The Great Dunes 4 Days

 After breakfast, camp is struck.
 This morning, for the first time since leaving M’hamid, you will cross the bed of the Draa River, to its northern banks, to trek to the abandoned desert settlement of Erg Smar (where, once, up to 35 families lived and farmed the land).
 The size of the Draa river bed is astonishing, given it now runs dry, but once flowed in abundance through the desert.
 Water does still run deep underground here and there is a well on the banks of the dried river where you will replenish the water supply (and freshen up with a quick shower).
 Evidence of human existence is everywhere, the outline of agricultural plots & gardens, abandoned pise-mud buildings which were homes.
 Your day’s trek finishes under the welcome shade of large tamarisk trees, where camp is established – hard to believe you’re still in the heart of desert terrain, given the size of the the trees at this village.
 After lunch, you may explore the settlement, the banks of the Draa and the sand dunes that have since started to encroach on the buildings.
 Today’s trek time: 3 hours, depending on the pace of the group.

 After breakfast, camp is struck.
 Today’s goal is the great dunes of Erg Chigaga, Morocco’s largest sand sea (stretching some 40km in length) and where you may come across other visitors for the first time on trek.
 Departing Erg Smar, you leave the dense vegetation behind to cross small dunes and then a broad, earth plateau, passing through an area where it may be possible to see traces of gazelle (as the shrub that they feed on grows just here).
 To the north and south, rolling dunes are visible.
 The vegetation increases once more, and you take lunch under the shade of trees.
 After lunch, on trek, the vegetation gives way to rolling dunes and yet another small plateau, before the expanse of Erg Chigaga rises before you.
 You leave the camels to scramble up the sand to the nearest vantage point, with the Erg stretching far away in front of you.
 With good visibility, you should just make out the dunes of Zahar.
-Enjoy sunset from there and then descend to camp at the foot of the dunes.
+Enjoy sunset from there and then descend to either camp, or drive out of the desert back to Mhamid.
 Today’s trek time: 5-6 hours, depending on the pace of the group.